vijay-talsangi/portfolio/README.md

 - **Turbopack** for lightning-fast development builds
 - **TypeScript** end-to-end with strict mode
 - **Tailwind CSS v4** for modern styling
+- **next-themes** for dark mode support with system preference detection
 - **Clerk** for secure authentication
 - **Sanity CMS** with real-time preview
 - **OpenAI ChatKit** for your AI Twin chat interface